johnearl92/OtaNotes/README.md

 # Overview

-This is a template POC for an API service implemented in kotlin.
+This is a technical exercise in OTA for the notes.
-Refer to the Stack and concepts for the details on what was applied on this project.

 # Pre-requisites
 - Java 17
 - kotlin
 - docker
+- gradlew

 # Stack and concepts applied
 - TDD